 Whether you’ve just brought home your newest family member or you have yet to pick out that perfect dog for you, getting a new puppy is a fun and exciting experience that involves a lot of time and research to ensure that you know what is to come in the first few months as a new pet parent.
 If you’re planning to get a dog and are undecided on what breed and where to adopt from, see our previous article here.

 Even the most experienced dog owners will find puppy-hood to be an exciting time filled with unexpected challenges and learning experiences.
 There is a wealth of information out there to guide you as you begin this journey.
-We’ve written up some of our favorite tips for first time puppy parents to help ease the transition for you and your newest addition to the family.
+We’ve written up some of our favourite tips for first-time puppy parents to help ease the transition for you and your newest addition to the family.

 Puppy Proof Your House